knotgrass/openai-zero/README.md

 ## Credit

-This library is forked from the [Stripe Python Library](https://github.com/stripe/stripe-python).
+This library is forked from the [openai-python Library v0.28.1](https://github.com/openai/openai-python).